brianpattison/easy-button/README.md

 Just pass a single hex value to `backgroundColor` and get a nice gradient button with a shadow.

-You can also more easily set the `font` and `title` for the button's label.
+You can also more easily set the `borderRadius`, `font`, `textColor`, and `title` for the button's label.
 Everything else works just like a UIButton!

 # Install